MP Estate Planning UK

 Property and Financial Decisions

-• Buy or sell property on your behalf
+• Buying, selling, or letting property on your behalf

-By granting a special power of attorney, you can ensure that your affairs are managed according to your wishes, even when you are not in a position to make decisions yourself.
-This provides not only practical benefits but also emotional reassurance for you and your loved ones.
+By having the right LPAs in place, you ensure that your affairs are managed according to your wishes, regardless of what happens.
+This provides not only practical benefits but also genuine emotional reassurance for you and your loved ones — the kind of peace of mind that comes from knowing you’ve planned properly.

 Factors to Consider Before Granting Authority

-Before appointing an attorney, understanding the key factors involved is crucial.
-Granting someone the power to act on your behalf is a significant decision that requires careful thought and consideration.
+Before appointing attorneys under an LPA, understanding the key factors involved is crucial.
+Granting someone the legal power to manage your affairs — or make decisions about your health and care — is one of the most significant decisions you’ll ever make.

 Trust and Reliability of the Attorney

 The person you appoint as your attorney will have significant control over your affairs, so it’s vital to choose someone you trust implicitly.
-We recommend considering family members or close friends who have a good understanding of your wishes and values.
-When assessing their reliability, consider their:
+Consider the following when assessing a potential attorney:

 Scope of Powers Granted